 Hotel brand standards will guide us throughout the design.
 Each brand is unique, and our goal is to provide precisely what the brand requires.
 For example, if the brand requires increased ventilation rates above code minimums for high occupancy spaces, and HVAC equipment and control requirements for specific space types, our design will address that specifically.

 Will the building be classified as high rise?

 If a building is classified as high-rise, the HVAC design will need to incorporate smoke control systems.
 There are many ways to approach designing smoke control systems that will affect the building layout and other design trades.
 Starting the smoke control design as early as possible is key to completing a project successfully.

 Knowing the schedule for all design phases is crucial.
 As a consultant, it is our responsibility to let the architect and owner know if we can deliver a project when they expect.
 Honest communication between design team members is an absolute must.
 We can help the design team set achievable timelines for the project.

 About VP Engineering

-VP Engineering is a full-service architectural engineering firm, serving clients throughout the U.S. and around the world.
-With experience in a wide range of building types, from housing to commercial, our MEP engineering services help keep projects on budget and achieve your goals.
+VP Engineering is a dynamic MEP design firm offering engineering expertise in senior living, multi-family, hospitality, medical, industrial, retail/commercial and educational markets worldwide.
+With experience in a wide range of building types, our MEP engineering services help keep projects on budget and achieve your goals.
 Learn more at vpce.com.